Learn Italian Language Guide

 Reasons to learn Italian include visiting an Italian country, your significant other speaks Italian, to increase job viability or one of the others listed below.

 Italian Food, art, and Fashion: Many people around the world say Italian food is one of the most attractive and tasteful cooking in the world.
 Milan is the fashion capital of the world so if you like the fashion, supermodels, and world-class designers.
-If you are a fan of the opera and want to understand your favourite opera singers when they belt out those really high notes.
+If you are a fan of the opera and want to understand your favorite opera singers when they belt out those really high notes.

 Understand the Cultural Importance of Italian: Maybe you fell in love with the rolling hills of Tuscany on your first visit to il bel paese—or maybe you fell in love with an Italian!
 Maybe your grandparents emigrated from Italy, so you want to investigate your family history.
 Perhaps you’re an aspiring musician who wants to learn what adagio, allegro, and andante mean or an opera singer who wants to improve her pronunciation.